MinMaxed/201d33-lab-5/README.md

+Worked with Madi and Jason for the majority of these questions.

 # Assignment Overview: Lab 5

 There are two parts to your lab assignment, and each is in a different assignment in Canvas: